mccardellch/portfolio/README.md

 ##### https://mccardellch.github.io/portfolio/

-Hey I'm Harry McCardell, a 3rd year, Game Design and Development student at Rochester Insitute of Technology.
+Hey I'm Harry McCardell, a 4th year, Game Design and Development student at Rochester Insitute of Technology.

-I have a strong interest in web development and object-oriented programming languages.
+I have a strong interest in web development and software engineering/game development.
 My specialty languages are C# and Javascript but I enjoy using C++ as well.
 Implementing web APIs, data structures, and algorithms are also a big part of what I do.

 #### You can check out my other repositories of my work here:
 - Web: https://github.com/mccardellch/web/